 • Change in the strength of the finished product.

-• Change in the route of administration or addition of route of administration.
+• Change in the route of administration or addition of a route of administration.

 Variation Fees